TheLindaProjectInc/metriverse-docs-backup/developer-guides/libraries.md

   - a library which can be used as a general purpose Metrix library, as well as to interact with MetriVerse core contracts.
 - [mnslib](https://www.npmjs.com/package/@metrixnames/mnslib)
   - an update/port of ensjs made to work for the Metrix Name Service and MetrixCoin blockchain.

+> ## Developer?
+> Are you a developer who would like to contribute to the MetriVerse or greater Metrix ecosystem?
+If so, feel free to reach out to the team and/or community in the [Metrix Discord](https://discord.gg/5Mj67juv5J) to get the discussion started!
+{.is-info}